Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

   and this lead the application to break.
 A link to the screenshot of the errors I encountered can be found below.
   - [Validate_age function(Errors)](https://github.com/Joha-will/Portfolio-Project-3-Python-Essentials-/blob/main/assets/images/valueerror.png)

     1. However, this ValueError was successfully found and rectifed.
 The ValueError came from the user_age function.
-I implemented the (int()) function which took the input() function as a parameter, so this meant that the input function was only taking numbers as valid data.
-I rectified this by removing the (int()) function from the (input()) function and I implemented different methods and functions to the try except  statments to check if the data being entered by users met the age requirements. into the input field was valid.
+I implemented the (int()) function which took the input() function as a argument, so this meant that the input function was only taking numbers as valid data.
+I rectified this by removing the (int()) function from the (input()) function and I implemented different methods and functions to the try except  statments to check if the data being entered by users met the age requirements.
 A link to the screenshots of both user_age function and the validate_age function before and after the problem was rectified, can be found below.
     - [User_age and Validate_age function(Before)](https://github.com/Joha-will/Portfolio-Project-3-Python-Essentials-/blob/main/assets/images/ageerror1.png)
     - [User_age and Validate_age function(After)](https://github.com/Joha-will/Portfolio-Project-3-Python-Essentials-/blob/main/assets/images/ageerror2.png)